sharetribe/flex-docs/src/docs/concepts-transactions/privileged-transitions/index.md

 category: concepts-transaction-process
 ingress:
-  This article introduces you to the concept of privileged transitions and how Flex uses them to invoke actions from a trusted context.
+  This article introduces you to the concept of privileged transitions and how Sharetribe uses them to invoke actions from a trusted context.
 published: true
 ---

 ## What are privileged transitions?

-In Flex, a process transition is an edge between two states in the transaction process graph.
+In Sharetribe, a process transition is an edge between two states in the transaction process graph.
 Invoking transitions is guarded in the process definition by tying them to a specific state when they can be transitioned and by defining who can perform the transition.
 This way